-The offeror must also state that the offeror has provided an undertaking to the Stock Exchange to comply with the rules established by the Stock Exchange for such offers and to accept any sanctions that may be imposed by the Stock Exchange in the event of a breach of these rules.
-The offeror must also state that the offer is governed by the rules established by the Stock Exchange for such offers.
+The offeror must also state that the offer is governed by these rules issued by the Swedish Corporate Governance Board.
 These rules thereby also become part of the contractual relationship between the offeror and the shareholders of the offeree company.
 It also means that the offeror and the offeree company's shareholders are bound by the Securities Council's ruling if the Council has issued a ruling on the interpretation or application of the rules with regard to a specific issue (cf. section I.2).
-This is the case irrespective of whether the Council has issued a ruling at the direct request of the offeror or a third party as regards the specific case, or whether the ruling has been issued in another context but addresses a question of interpretation.
+This is the case irrespective of whether the Council has issued a ruling at the direct request of the offeror or a third party as regards the specific case, or whether the ruling has been issued in another context but addresses a question of interpretation which is also of immediate relevance to the current situation.
 Clearly, in the latter case, it must be assumed that the Council's ruling has been made public, thus enabling the offeror to be aware of the ruling.